-	The first Mountain People’s physician from the National Health Service Corps (NHSC) was Rick Davidson, who had been a student volunteer with the SHC when he was a medical student at Vanderbilt.
-The first NHSC nurse practitioner in Norma was Sally Kimberly, a nurse midwife who trained at the Frontier Nursing Service in Kentucky.
+The first Mountain People’s physician from the National Health Service Corps (NHSC) was Rick Davidson, who had been a student member of the SHC when he was a medical student at Vanderbilt.
+The first NHSC nurse practitioner in Norma was Sally Kimberly, a nurse midwife who had trained at the Frontier Nursing Service in Kentucky.
 Sally was well-accepted in Norma.
 Unlike the typical NHSC volunteer who left after a year or two, Sally stayed in Norma for 8 years, providing clinical stability to the practice, even as the physicians rotated through every two years.
 At one point the NHSC told Sally they usually didn’t let clinicians stay that long, but they apparently knew it would be hard to replace Sally.
-After 8 years the NHSC finally notified Sally that her tour of duty was done.
+After 8 years, the NHSC finally notified Sally that her tour of duty was done.

 Sally and the other nurse practitioners (NPs) who worked at Mountain People’s in the early days were pioneers, playing a role as clinicians that was unfamiliar to the communities they served.
 In fact, Sally was one of the nurses to take the first certification exam for family nurse practitioners in 1975.

 When she left Norma, Sally said the only way the clinic would survive is if they could get a local nurse practitioner to work in Norma.
-Eventually a local nurse practitioner named Betty Stanley who had worked at the Scott County Health Department took Sally’s position when Sally left.
+Eventually, a local nurse practitioner named Betty Stanley who had worked at the Scott County Health Department took the position when Sally left.
 Like Sally, Betty was very popular with patients.
 She was followed by Judy Yancey, and then by Melissa Justice, both local.